StayDashing28/computing-work/Among Us/Chapter 4.md

   Pulling me aside, she told me all her thoughts.
 I really hoped she was talking gibberish, but her words made perfect sense.
 "What does Kouhai think?"
 I asked her, wanting to know his reaction.

   "He didn't have time to react, when Ah Boy came in." she sighed.
-Just then,
+At that very moment, Ninja24 strode towards the both of us, three others following behind.

+  "We think we know who were involved in the murders,"he declared solemnly.

+  "Were?"
+I gasped.